 If you have been reading for a bit, you know I’m a little bit obsessed with Game of Thrones.
 It’s not that I love really any other show that falls into the “fantasy” genre, it’s just pretty much the most addictive TV show ever (besides Shark Tank, obviously).
 Back in 2013, when I was just a baby blogger, the fantastic team at HBO invited me to the Season 3 Premiere Event in Philadelphia.
 And just what is a “Philadelphia premiere,” you may ask?

 Well (in what you would obviously expect from a company like HBO), in addition to their official show premiere events, HBO holds fantastic regional premiere parties across the country in preparation for some of their seasons.
+Those of you who have not yet seen any of their great TV shows, head to the Eatel Official Website to access premium channels on your TV.
 The events come complete with photo booths, props, great drinks, an EARLY LOOK (yep) at the first episode of the season.
 I’ve been lucky enough to be invited back for the GoT Season 4 Event, as well as the GIRLS Season 3 Party, and all were seriously a blast.
 It’s pretty much a dream for a hardcore HBO fan, as I know many of you are.
 So yeah, now’s the exciting part.Continue Reading…

 This past November, I was a dependent woman.
 And not on any guy, but on none other than Tinder.
 Through many dates and many men, I’ve come to the conclusion that dating apps can be extremely limiting (especially when all of your friends are using them, too).
 In my experience (and you know I loved online dating at one point), after a while, apps can hold you back.
 My friends and I would go out in the city and not entertain any conversations with men, because, for all we knew, they were creeps.
 And why talk to creeps, when we could (hopefully) vet the endless supply of men waiting right on our cell phones (before we even had to deal with looking them in the eye)?